Fundesci/.github/profile/README.md

 **NFT-Fundraising platform to boost decentralize science**

-🙋‍♀️ A short introduction - FunDeSci is a decentralized marketplace that facilitates NFT-based fundraising for early-career researchers seeking to finance innovative scientific initiatives.
+🙋‍♀️ FunDeSci is a decentralized marketplace that facilitates NFT-based fundraising for early-career researchers seeking to finance innovative scientific initiatives.

 👩‍💻 Useful resources - Gitbook